 Unlike the other cities of Sumer, Eridu was not built on sand and mud but in a valley in close vicinity of the Arabian Desert.

-Using stone as a building material, made Eridu distinguished from among all the other cities in Sumer.
+Using stone as a building material, made Eridu distinguished from all the other cities in Sumer.
 The raised platform, on which the city and its temple stood, was faced with a massive retaining wall of sandstone originating in neighboring quarries.

 Undoubtedly, the city was once connected with the Persian Gulf, which is confirmed by cuneiform tablets describing Eridu as standing "on the shore of the sea".

 In “The Lost Book of Enki” Zecharia Sitchin mentions Endubsar, master scribe, son of Eridu city, servant of the lord Enki, great god.
-Endubsar confirms that “in the seventh year after the Great Calamity, in the second month, on the seventeenth day, I was summoned by my master the Lord Enki, great god, benevolent fashioner of Mankind, omnipotent and merciful.
+Endubsar confirms that “in the seventh year after the Great Calamity, in the second month, on the seventeenth day, I was summoned by my master the Lord Enki, great god, the benevolent fashioner of Mankind, omnipotent and merciful.

 I was among the remnants of Eridu who had escaped to the arid steppe just as the Evil Wind was nearing the city…”